vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 Note that `A3` and `A8` holds are not used because pilots cannot visually check the approaches are clear before entering the runway.

+For sequencing or wake turblence purposes Auckland Ground may assign domestic turboprops/jets different holding points to what is stated above.
+Ground may assign holding points A1A, A1, and A2 where they see necessary.
+But should refer to the above as standard practice in low levels of traffic.

 ---

 ## Auckland Delivery